-The Achievements Therapeutic Day Program offers four different intervention options, enabling us to provide individualized treatment in small-group settings to children under age six.
 Our comprehensive approach focuses on the most challenging areas for these children: communication, social, emotional, and self-regulatory development.
 Using best-practice approaches, including Applied Behavior Analysis and others anchored in developmental sciences, we make the classroom not only a place of learning, but also a place to form friendships.
 We strongly encourage parent involvement through observation, training, and team meetings.
 By encouraging and teaching children to apply their skills outside of clinical settings, we help children and their families to prepare for the transition into school-age years.

 About Achievements Groups:

 Achievements Groups are supervised by a certified speech-language pathologist and therapeutic assistant.
 Student-to-leader ratios are low and parent involvement is encouraged.
 In this setting, the program provides an enriching environment for social discovery through language mastery.
 Children are active participates in theme-based learning activities that provide a motivating context for targeting individualized goals and general language, social and cognitive skills.
 Children immediately apply what they are learning in multiple contexts.

 Achievements appreciates the individual strengths of each child and combines various aspects of the most recent, research-based therapeutic techniques in order to create a program that fits each child's needs.
 Multiple teaching methods, systems and approaches are incorporated, including the following:

 - Tasks are broken down into discrete, sequential steps to teach new skills using an antecede behavior-consequence model.

 - Routines-based teaching in structured activities highlights salient information while providing repeated practice with mastered and emerging concepts.